kushankr/vue-images/README.md

 ## Task

-Given wireframes for an image gallery page.
 This page is developed using Vue, Vuex, HTML, CSS, and JavaScript.
-API response data has been provided in a static .json file.
+API response data is present in a static .json file.
 - Search: the user has the the ability to enter text into a search field and see images that match the entered text.
-- Image Grid: display a grid of image thumbnails, when clicked, a modal displays additional details about the thumbnail (see second wireframe).
+- Image Grid: display a grid of image thumbnails, when clicked, a modal displays additional details about the thumbnail.
 - Pagination: Users are able to page through the list of images, clicking a double arrow (<< or >>) takes the user to the first or last page respectively. clicking a single arrow (< or >) takes the user to the previous or next page respectively.
 - Image Modal: after a user has clicked on a thumbnail a modal displays additional details about the image.
 Some fields are editable, some are not.
 Clicking save persists the changes, clicking cancel will discard the changes.
-See the second wireframe for details.
 - **Additional Features**:
   1. Search by Title/Description.
   2. Handling for edge cases such as no search results.